Quansight-Labs/pytest-run-parallel/README.md

 - Modifications to existing fixtures:
-    - `tmp_path` and `tmpdir`: Patched to be thread-safe, with individual subdirectories being created for each thread.
+    - `tmp_path` and `tmpdir`: Patched to be thread-safe, with individual subdirectories being created for each thread and test iteration if using `--iterations`.

 While pytest-run-parallel has special handling for the `tmp_path` and `tmpdir` fixtures to ensure that each thread has a private temporary directory, the